zinebelbacha/RAG-Application/README.md

 5. **Prepare the Knowledge Base**:
    - The current knowledge base is in `Data/inpt.txt`, containing INPT details (e.g., programs, admissions, clubs).
-   - To expand, scrape additional content from `inpt.ac.ma` using BeautifulSoup (see notebook for example).

 ### Running the Notebook
 1. **Start Jupyter Notebook**: